 To this day, the Sami people continue to hold offering rituals on this island.
-During the summer, it is possible to join boat tours which visit the island.
+During the summer, it is possible to join boat tours that visit the island.
 During the winter the island is a popular place for snowmobiling and cross-country skiers, and of course, Finnish ice fishing.

 Experience Finnish Sauna Culture and Ice Swimming